 If you know and like Gregorian chant, you will adore this music.

-The Formschneider print contains over 350 plainsong-based motets, setting into polyphony the chants of the Mass Proper for most feasts of the church year in the years prior to the Council of Trent and specific to the area stretching from Constance to Vienna.
-It also includes five settings of the Ordinary of the Mass.
+The Formschneider print contains over 350 plainsong-based polyphonic motets for most feasts of the Mass Proper.
 Brown (1976) described it as a “comprehensive compendium of virtually all devices, manners and styles prevalent at the time”.